 The Pride & Joy Project aims to increase visibility and social equity for queer parents and families.

-Our work focuses on centering the experiences and needs of queer women and mothers, transgender, gender nonconforming, and nonbinary parents who face marginalization within the greater LGBTQ community due to sexism, misogyny, and transphobia.
+The work focuses on centering the experiences and needs of queer women and mothers, transgender, gender nonconforming, and nonbinary parents who face marginalization within the greater LGBTQ community due to sexism, misogyny, and transphobia.
 All of these factors contribute to the oppression of individuals and lack of access to necessary information, community, and support.

 Creating The Pride & Joy Project